 “Not for me?”
 I raise one eyebrow.
 “Let me tell you something about particle physicists.”
 I don’t know where this sudden confidence has come from, except she is the catalyst – the Philosopher’s Stone.

 “Maybe later.”
 She looks coy and I couldn’t care whether it’s a well-practised expression, because it’s my own private show.
 “I’ll see you in there then.”
 She turns to go.

-And here we are; me with the taint of her death on my hands; a bloodstain on the snowy landscape.
-But the snow continues to fall and will cover it soon.
+And here we are; I still have the taint of her death on my hands; a bloodstain on a snowy landscape, but the falling snow will cover it soon.

 She places a cool hand on my sweating face.
 “You’ve been dreaming.”

 And a heart of stone was damned